 Excessive grooming is a common symptom of stress in cats.
-So common that the behavior has a medical name – psychogenic alopecia.
+It’s called psychogenic alopecia.

-As Mercola explains, when cats groom themselves, it releases endorphins.
-This means that a feline may groom to excess to self-soothe themselves when distressed.
-This can become very dangerous, resulting in a cat removing large clumps of their fur.
+As Mercola explains, when your cat grooms herself, it releases endorphins.
+This means that a feline may groom to excess to self-soothe herself when distressed.
+This can become harmful, resulting in a cat removing large clumps of her fur.

-If your cat appears to be cleaning themselves every waking moment, assess their routine.
-Felines do not cope well with change, so this may be causing them distress.
+If your cat appears to be cleaning herself constantly, you should assess her routine.
+Felines do not cope well with change, so this may be causing her a lot of distress.

-If you cannot readily identify the cause of their concern, speak to a vet.
-Your cat may be hiding a medical condition that is causing them significant anguish.
+If you cannot readily identify the cause of her concern, speak to a vet.
+Your cat may be hiding a medical condition that is causing her significant emotional anguish.

 Is a Cat Cleaner Than a Dog?

 Most breeds of dogs lack the hunting instincts of cats.
-This means that they do not feel compelled to erase any trace of their scent.
-A dog will lick their paws spotless, and clean up after any trip to the bathroom.
-Anything beyond this is fair game, until a human intervenes with grooming.
+They do not feel compelled to erase any trace of their scent.
+A dog will lick her paws spotless and clean up after any trip to the bathroom.

 This is not because dogs are lazy.
-The fact is, they lack the dexterity of a cat.
+They just lack the dexterity of a cat.
 Most dogs are unable to contort themselves into the positions required to lick their fur clean.
-This means that regular showers will be necessary to keep the fabled ’doggy smell’ at bay.

-There will be exceptions to every rule.
+There will be exceptions.
 Some dogs are meticulously clean, and some cats are comparatively slovenly.
-As a rule, however, canines cannot reach the same levels of unassisted cleanliness as felines.
+As a rule, canines cannot reach the same levels of unassisted cleanliness as felines.

 Do Cats Need to be Bathed and Shampooed?

-There will be occasions that it becomes necessary, however.
-If your cat is unable to clean themselves, they’ll start to smell.
-If your cat spends time outside, they may roll in something that needs additional cleaning.
+Most cats can live without a bath or shower.
+But there will be occasions that it becomes necessary, however.
+If your cat is unable to clean herself, then she’ll start to smell.
+If your cat spends time outside, she may roll in poo, urine, and dirt that needs additional cleaning.

-If your cat does need a bath, they’re unlikely to take kindly to it.
+If your cat does need a bath, she’s unlikely to take kindly to it.
 Follow the advice of Preventative Vet to prevent the experience from becoming an ordeal:

-- Get a friend to help – bathing a cat is a two-person job.
+- Get a friend to help as bathing a cat is a two-person job.

-- Fill a small surface, such as a kitchen sink, with warm water.
-Cat skin can easily be damaged by water that’s too hot.
+- Fill a kitchen sink with warm water.
+A cat’s skin can easily be damaged by water that’s too hot.

-- Place your cat in the water, and dampen their fur.
-This is when they will start resisting, so be prepared.
+- Place your cat in the water and dampen her fur.
+This is when she will start resisting.

-- Lather a cat-friendly shampoo (never use human products) into your pet’s fur.
+- Lather a cat-friendly shampoo into your pet’s fur.
 Leave it for a minute or two.

 - Rinse the shampoo away with a low-pressure showerhead or tap.